ZhengxiangShi/zhengxiangshi.github.io/_pages/about.md

 Education
 ======
-- PhD in Natural Language Processing, Univeristy College London, *2020* - *Present*
+- PhD in Computer Science, Univeristy College London, *2020* - *Present*
 - MSc in Data Science, University College London, *2019* - *2020*
 - BSc in Mathematics with Finance, University of Liverpool & XJTLU, *2015* - *2019*
 <!-- - BSc in Mathematics with Finance, Xi'an Jiaotong-Liverpool University, *2015* - *2017*  -->